-^{} Current affiliation: University of Oxford.
+^{ } Current affiliation: University of Oxford.

-^{ } Current affiliation: University of Illinois at Urbana-Champaign.
+[†] Current affiliation: University of Illinois at Urbana-Champaign.

-$^{^\}dagger$ Current affiliation: ETH Zurich.
+[‡] Current affiliation: ETH Zurich.

-[‡] Current affiliation: Rochester Institute of Technology.
+[§] Current affiliation: Rochester Institute of Technology.

-[§] Current affiliation: University of California, Berkeley.
+[¶] Current affiliation: University of California, Berkeley.

-[¶] Current affiliation: Bryn Mawr College.
+^{||} Current affiliation: Bryn Mawr College.

-the adversary observes an input device (keyboard or keypad) as the user enters a secret (password or PIN) and learns the key-presses.
-The latter involves the adversary observing an output device (screen or projector) while the user enters a secret which is displayed in cleartext.
+involves the adversary observing an output device (screen or projector) while the user enters a secret which is displayed in cleartext.
 The principal distinction between the two types is adversary's proximity: observing input devices requires the adversary to be closer to the victim than observing output devices, which tend to have larger form factors, i.e., physical dimensions.

-Completely disabling on-screen feedback during secret entry (as in, e.g., Unix sudo command) mitigates output-based shoulder-surfing attacks.
+Completely disabling on-screen feedback during password/PIN entry (as in, e.g., Unix sudo command) mitigates output-based shoulder-surfing attacks.
 Unfortunately, it also impacts usability: when deprived of visual feedback, users cannot determine whether a given key-press was registered and are thus more apt to make mistakes.
 In order to balance security and usability, user interfaces typically implement password masking by displaying a generic symbol (e.g., "•" or "") after each keystroke.
 This technique is commonly used on desktops, laptops and smartphones as well as on public devices, such as Automated Teller Machines (ATMs) or Point-of-Sale (PoS) terminals at shops or gas stations.

 Despite the popularity of password masking, little has been done to quantify how visual keystroke feedback impacts security.
 In particular, masking assumes that showing generic symbols does not reveal any information about the corresponding secret.
 This assumption seems reasonable, since visual representation of a generic symbol is independent of the key-press.
 However, in this paper we show that this assumption is incorrect.
-By leveraging precise inter-keystroke timing information leaked by the appearance of each masking symbol, we show that the adversary can significantly narrow down the user secret's search space.
-Put another way, the number of attempts required to brute-force a secret decreases appreciably when the adversary has access to inter-keystroke timing information.
+By leveraging precise inter-keystroke timing information leaked by the appearance of each masking symbol, we show that the adversary can significantly narrow down the password/PIN's search space.
+Put another way, the number of attempts required to brute-force decreases appreciably when the adversary has access to inter-keystroke timing information.

 There are many realistic settings where visual inter-keystroke timing information (leaked via appearance of masking symbols) is readily available while the input information is not, i.e., the input device is not easily observable.
 For example, in a typical lecture or classroom scenario, the presenter's keyboard is usually out of sight, while the external projector display is wide-open for recording.
 Similarly, in a multi-person office scenario, an adversarial co-worker can surreptitiously record the victim's screen.
-The same holds in public scenarios, such as PoS terminals and ATMs, where displays (though smallish) tend to be easier to observe and record than entry keypads.
+The same holds in public scenarios, such as PoS terminals and ATMs, where displays (though smaller) tend to be easier to observe and record than entry keypads.

 In this paper we consider two representative scenarios: (1) a presenter enters a password into a computer connected to an external projector; (2) a user enters a PIN at an ATM in a public location.
 The adversary is assumed to record keystroke feedback from the projector display or an ATM screen using a dedicated video camera or a smartphone.
-We note that a human adversary doess not need to be present during the attack: recording might be done via an existing camera either pre-installed or pre-compromised by the adversary, possibly remotely, e.g., as in the infamous Mirai botnet [14].
+We note that a human adversary does not need to be present during the attack: recording might be done via an existing camera either pre-installed or pre-compromised by the adversary, possibly remotely, e.g., as in the infamous Mirai botnet [16].